bugaevc/asmwall/data.md

 The register `ebp` is commonly used as a pointer to the start of the current function's frame (frame pointer), i.e., the part of the stack being used and controlled by the current function.
-This allows arguments and local variables to have constant (relative to `ebp`) addresses no matter how many items has been pushed onto the stack afterwards.
-Functions usually start their execution by saving previous `ebp` value onto the stack, than resetting it to point to the just-saved value, and then pushing all the other registers on top of it.
+This allows for arguments and local variables to have constant (relative to `ebp`) addresses regardless of number of items pushed onto the stack.
+Functions usually start their execution by saving `ebp` value onto the stack, then resetting it to point to the just-saved value, and then pushing all the other registers on top of it.

-As an optimization (especially for small functions) it is possible to omit saving and restoring `ebp` and always reference the stack relative to `esp`.
+As an optimization (especially for small functions) it is allowed to omit saving and restoring `ebp` and reference the stack relative to `esp`.

-To return a value that fits into a dword, function should leave it in `eax` before exiting.
+To return a value that fits into a `dword`, function should leave it in `eax` before exiting.
 Data types that require up to 8 bytes of memory can be returned in `edx:eax`, while longer values should be returned "in memory".